• Facebook

 A couple of days later, I was back there for the wedding dinner of my niece, fashion stylist Rachael Rodgers, to Italian-American DJ Luca Venezia.
 This couple are cool: both tall and skinny, with the flinty stare of the fashionista.
 Their guests were a treat to look at: men with pigtails; half-naked women in sequins with frescoes tattooed on their backs; tiny peaches-and-cream-complexioned red-haired women wearing vintage designer garb.

-This was the start of a three-day extravaganza, featured in US Vogue, complete with nightly after-parties, culminating in my niece arriving at the altar, in the roof garden of the Palazzo Venezia, dressed in a rare Vivienne Westwood corset (one of only five in the world) and white lace leggings, with rose horned heels and a gothic lace headpiece and veil.
+This was the start of a three-day extravaganza, featured in US Vogue, complete with nightly after-parties, culminating in my niece arriving at the altar, in the roof garden of the Palazzo Venezia, dressed in a rare Vivienne Westwood corset (one of only five in the world) and white lace leggings, with rose-thorn heels and a gothic lace headpiece and veil.
 In the 40°C heat, guests were issued with fans, red-spined wings fluttering rapidly as at a flamenco dance while traditional Italian minstrels sweetly serenaded us.
 One guest wore nothing on her torso but a blue breastplate.
 ‘My breasts are swimming in sweat,’ she confessed.

 Fashion people can look scary, but actually they were all terribly nice and friendly.
 The couple arranged an ’80s disco on the roof of the Excelsior hotel.
 Hooray, my era!
 I kicked off my shoes and danced to Madonna, Soft Cell, Human League and Kim Wilde.
 The dromedary hump of Vesuvius lurked innocently in the background.